TuomasLehti/tuomax-adventofcode/readme.md

 | 23 |  |  |  |
 | 24 |  |  |  |
 | 25 |  |  |  |

+1) Part 2 is solved visually.
+It should be converted to use text recognition just for the fun of it.

 ## Year 2015